CodeItQuick/CodeItQuick.github.io/_drafts/2026-06-04-Story-Splitting-A-Practical-Look.md

 Milestone Outcome
 > Users can recover access to their account, verify ownership of their email, and rely on stronger protections around sensitive authentication events.

+## Further Article Ideas
+* FAQ on SPIDR
+* Details on how to apply SPIDR to a mature system rather than greenfield
+* Details on once we have an epic setup, how to split stories/change the flow
+* Common Failure Modes?